 The full proposals will be reviewed by an expert panel, which will make funding recommendations to the foundation board.
 Panelists will consider the concept of the project, intended impact, quality of the arts activity and/or artists, experience of the organization, and the ability of the organization to successfully complete the project.
 The panel will be charged with identifying a culturally and organizationally diverse portfolio of projects.

-The online informational workshops for invited applicants will be held on October 16 and October 30, 2014.
+The online informational workshop for invited applicants will be held on October 30, 2014.

 - Electronic Postcards providing organization name and type, and probable arts discipline(s) of project are due by June 27, 2014 at 4pm EDT